What are Wax Melts and why do people LOVE them?

 Wax Warmers are Cozy

-Wax warmers are comforting home decor pieces that can provide a similar warmth and coziness as a candle.
-Many wax warmers give off a warm glowing light from either a tea light or lightbulb.
+While candles are the ultimate symbol of coziness, many wax warmers give off a similar warm glowing light from either a tea light or lightbulb.
 Some of my favorite designs have the light shine through little holes in the ceramic like twinkling stars, or there are some vintage-style warmers that look like old-timey lanterns and use aesthetic Edison bulbs.
-There's something for everyone!
+There's something for everyone.

 Wax Melts = More Scent Control